-Onboarding is a buzzword that’s often used to declare that an organization knows what’s current and appropriate when it comes to managing new employees.
+The buzzword onboarding is often used to declare that an organization knows what’s current and appropriate when it comes to managing new employees.
 According to the heavily footnoted Wikipedia entry:

 Onboarding, also known as organizational socialization, refers to the mechanism through which new employees acquire the necessary knowledge, skills, and behaviors to become effective organizational members and insiders.

-The Wikipedia entry for onboarding also makes reference to the brevity of a new employee’s “honeymoon period” and notes that “40 percent of executives hired at the senior level are pushed out, fail, or quit within 18 months.”
+The Wikipedia description also makes reference to the brevity of a new employee’s “honeymoon period” and notes that “40 percent of executives hired at the senior level are pushed out, fail, or quit within 18 months.”

 Forty percent of newly hired execs are gone after 18 months?
 That’s crazy!
 Think of the direct expense to the organization and the unquantifiable disruption of business processes and staff.
 But is better onboarding — more thoughtful, comprehensive, and up to date — the answer?